reg31/ToDoServer/README.md

 - The ‘To do App’ is a Single Page Application in vanilla Javascript
 - Server side protected Rest APIs to save and restore the ‘user edited To do list’
 - User authenticates through Okta’s Sign-in Widget
-- Secure REST APIs using Okta’s JWT Verifier.
+- Secure REST APIs using Okta’s JWT Verifier
 - The server side API is protected via Access/Bearer token

 Login workflow|